 We order or review recent tests results for:

 ●Fetomaternal hemorrhage (eg, Kleihauer-Betke test, flow cytometry) in all women who have an unexplained stillbirth since detection of a large fetomaternal hemorrhage may explain the cause of an otherwise unexplained fetal demise.
-(See "Diagnosis and management of massive fetomaternal hemorrhage".)
+(See "Massive fetomaternal hemorrhage".)